Overview

 Hampden

-A quirky and artistic neighborhood known for its independent shops, vintage stores, and the famous 'Miracle on 34th Street' Christmas lights.
+A quirky and eclectic neighborhood known for its vintage shops, independent boutiques, and unique restaurants.

 Mount Vernon

-A historic neighborhood with grand architecture, cultural institutions like the Walters Art Museum, and a vibrant arts scene.
+A historic cultural hub with grand architecture, museums, and a thriving arts and theater scene.

 Locust Point